 Describe Recruitment Efforts in 2022-2023 Describe Recruitment Plans in 2023- 2024 Economically Disadvantaged This year, we continued our initiative by having information sessions in local daycare centers and preschools, whose population is predominantly economically disadvantaged, to establish and maintain a relationship with the parents and staff of these centers and expand the community's awareness of our school.
 These demonstrations were done both virtually and in person.
 We also purchased local billboard advertising space in 10 locations and ran advertisements on those billboards for 4 weeks.
 We will continue our recruitment outreach plan, as done this year, and increase our social media presence.
 English Language Learners We continued our recruitment of ELL students by: -hosting information sessions in community centers, churches, and UPKs in targeted neighborhoods in the Bronx -distributing flyers through local businesses and apartment houses We also provided our application in Spanish, which is the alternative language of the community.
 Additionally, we purchased local advertising space in Spanish printed publications.
 We will continue our recruitment outreach plan, as done this year, and increase our social media presence.
-Students with Disabilities We make a clear statement in all communications sent to families that all students are encouraged to apply for the enrollment lottery, We will continue our recruitment outreach plan, as done this year, and increase our social media presence.
+Students with Disabilities We make a clear statement in all communications sent to families that all students are encouraged to apply for the enrollment lottery, including students currently on or being evaluated for IEPs.
+During our outreach, we explain to potential parents the systems we have in place to guarantee their child is We will continue our recruitment outreach plan, as done this year, and increase our social media presence.